nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 When ownCloud prerequisites are fulfilled and all ownCloud files are installed on the server, the last step to complete the installation is running the Installation Wizard.

-* Open your web browser
-* Navigate to your ownCloud instance.
+Open your Web browser to your new ownCloud installation.

   * If you are installing ownCloud on the same machine as you are accessing the install wizard from, the URL will be ``http://localhost/owncloud``, or ``https://localhost/owncloud`` if you have enabled SSL.